wilsonliaows/docs/connectors/quickbooks.md

 ![terms](/assets/images/connectors/quick-books/terms.png)
 *Manual selection on recipes*

-But when we are selecting data pills from a source app (click the blue dotted button at the right), the recipe asks for a **Terms ID**, as shown below.
+But when we are selecting datapills from a source app (click the blue dotted button at the right), the recipe asks for a **Terms ID**, as shown below.
 How do we deal with this?

 ![Terms ID](/assets/images/connectors/quick-books/terms-id.png)
 *Terms ID*